 Aggravating circumstances are factors that make the murder more shameful.
 Examples include:

-- the defendant tortured the victim prior to killing him/her
+- the defendant tortured the victim prior to killing them

 - the victim was under 14-years old

-- the defendant killed at random without a motive17
+- the defendant killed at random without a motive

 Mitigating factors make the defendant more deserving of a lighter punishment.
 Examples include: